yurizhuravel/simple-royalties-api/README.md

 | 3 000 - 1 000 000 | 1%   |

 The service is built and run with `sbt`, which you can get [here](https://www.scala-sbt.org/).
-Once installed, start the service with
+Once installed, test the service with

+`sbt test`

+or run the service with

 `sbt run`

-As this is a sample service, it doesn't do any environment checks on launch, and the base url is hardcoded to `localhost:8080` in `Server.scala`
+As this is a sample service, it doesn't have a config and doesn't do any environment checks on launch - the base url is `localhost:8080`

 TODO for production: env check, base url resolution via `application.conf`

 ## Endpoints

-`/api/health` - health check.
+`/health` - health check.
 Method: `GET`

 `/api/commissions` - the main endpoint.
 Method: `POST`, request body must contain JSON in the following format: